jessvkv/final-proj/README.md

 <p><code> pip install pdf2image </code></p>
 <p>https://pypi.org/project/pdf2image/</p>

-This module only works on Python 3.5+ and converts a PDF to a PIL Image object
+This module only works on Python 3.5+ and converts a PDF to a PIL Image object.
+To find your Python version:
+<p><code> $ python --version </code></p>

+To update your Python version: